About Neart na Gaoithe

 Mainstream's aim is develop an environmentally and socially responsible project that is viable to construct and operate.
 The Neart na Gaoithe site was chosen because it combines technical, economic and environmental deliverability.
 Criteria which formed part of the site selection process included:

 - expected energy yield,

 - met-ocean conditions,

 - assessment of potential human, biological and physical environmental sensitivities.

 Mainstream has commenced the development process for the project.
-Subject to securing the necessary consents, it is expected that the wind farm will commence construction by 2015.
 Further information about the development and consents process can be found on these pages.

 Mainstream is committed to the principle of local economic development and actively welcome inquiries from Scottish businesses who are interested in contributing to the success of Neart na Gaoithe.

 Click here to register if you would like to contact us with any questions or comments.